Cyclone Ranching Mavericks

 Overview

 Meet some the fascinating people who shaped the history of Alberta.
-This dynamic gallery told our province’s history through the stories of 48 mavericks – men and women who shaped Alberta with their ingenuity, ambition and adventurous spirit.
+This dynamic gallery told our province’s history through the stories of 48 mavericks – men and women who shaped Alberta with their ingenuity, ambition, and adventurous spirit.

 Maverick: a unique character, an inspired or determined risk-taker, forward-looking, creative, eager for change, someone who propels Alberta in a new direction or who alters the social, cultural, or political landscape.